 Sergey Nivens - Fotolia

-Big data and cloud storage are driving the need for more data-centric approaches to information security at large companies.
+Big data and cloud computing are driving the need for more data-centric approaches to information security at large companies.
 Threat actors' abilities to slip past network-level defenses -- evident by data breaches such as those at Equifax -- and the need for compliance with security and data privacy regulations require a shift from infrastructure to data-level controls.

 Analysts have increasingly advocated end-to-end, data-centric security models.
 Yet, for CISOs, implementing such an approach presents untold challenges.
-At large organizations with well-entrenched network security programs, moving to a data-centric model can be especially complex.
+At large organizations with well-entrenched network security programs, moving to a data-centric security model can be especially complex.

 Awareness of the need for better data-level protections has grown in recent years mostly as the result of data breaches.
 Though security spending worldwide has spiked sharply and will exceed an estimated $86.4 billion this year, according to technology research firm Gartner, data breach numbers have not declined and instead appear headed in the opposite direction.